IMCR-Hackathon/portal/README.md

 ### Results

-Results contain high-level information for you to quickly assess fitness for use and link you to additional details and where the software can be accessed.
+Results contain high-level information for you to quickly evaluate fitness for use, find additional details, and access the software.
+As of 2019-07-21, the registry contains 183 software items implemented primarily in R and Python and spanning a broad range of IM tasks.

-### Overview of registry contents

 ### Contribute